eramons/eck-cloud/README.md

 # eck-cloud
 Sample configuration files for running Elastic Cloud on Kubernetes (ECK) on top of a managed K8s service

-_This is not an official Elastic repository, just the documented process of my work deploying ECK on a German Cloud.
+_This is not an official Elastic repository, just my documented work deploying ECK on a German Cloud.
 For official resources and documentation, check the links at the bottom of the page._

 ## 1. Infrastructure